OWASP/samm/v1.1/SAMM-HOWTO-1.1-MARKDOWN-en_US.md

 ✦Demonstrating concrete improvements to a security assurance program ✦Defining and measuring security-related activities throughout an organization

 SAMM was defined with flexibility in mind such that it can be utilized by small, medium, and large organizations using any style of development.
-Additionally, this model can be applied organization-wide, for a single line-of-business, or even for an individual project.
-Beyond these traits, SAMM was built on the following principles:
-✦ An organization’s behavior changes slowly over time A successful software security program should be specified in small iterations that deliver tangible assurance gains while incrementally working toward long-term goals.
-✦ There is no single recipe that works for all organizations A software security framework must be flexible and allow organizations to tailor their choices based on their risk tolerance and the way in which they build and use software.
-✦Guidance related to security activities must be prescriptive All the steps in building and assessing an assurance program should be simple, well-defined, and measurable.
-This model also provides roadmap templates for common types of organizations.

-The foundation of the model is built upon the core business functions of software development with security practices tied to each (see diagram below).
-The building blocks of the model are the three maturity levels defined for each of the twelve security practices.
-These define a wide variety of activities in which an organization could engage to reduce security risks and increase software assurance.
-Additional details are included to measure successful activity performance, understand the associated assurance benefits, estimate personnel and other costs.
+SAMM v1.0 was originally developed, designed, and written by Pravir Chandra.
+As part of the v1.1 release, this How-To Guide splits off the SAMM implementation guidance from the SAMM Core Model document.
+Bessides the How-To Guide and the Core Model document, several other tools and documents have been made available during the last years:
+✦The new Quick-Start Guide walks you through the core steps to execute your SAMM based secure software practice ✦The updated SAMM Tool Box can be used to perform SAMM assessments and create SAMM roadmaps ✦Lots of OWASP resources are linked from the OpenSAMM project page on the OWASP web site.
+You can be used to implement SAMM roadmaps.
+✦With the SAMM Benchmark you can compare your maturity and progress with other similare organizations and teams.

+FIXME
+(INSERT DIAGRAM FROM PPT)

 As an open project, SAMM content shall always remain vendor-neutral and freely available for all to use.